AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 Make sure that all users in your company understand these rules for naming files:

-* Asset IDs with the same exact name are not allowed in the system.
+* Asset IDs with the same name are not allowed in the system.
 * Asset ID names are case-sensitive.
 * As a best practice, make sure that asset IDs do not contain blank spaces (for example, black jacket.tif and blue jacket.jpg).
 Adobe Dynamic Media Classic ASCII-encodes blank spaces in asset names when it uses asset names to construct URL strings.
 These ASCII codes are hard to read, which can make reading URLs more difficult.
 * Language-specific characters are permitted in filenames.
 However, the following characters are not permitted in filenames: